netxms/netxms-doc/admin/agent-management.rst

   File delivery policy uses :ref:`File manager<agent_file_mngmnt>` to upload files so :guilabel:`filemgr` subagent should be loaded and root folders should be defined to provide write access to folders.

+  For Windows there is the following access rights conversion:
+  Read is translated to FILE_GENERIC_READ, write to FILE_GENERIC_WRITE and execute to FILE_GENERIC_EXECUTE.
+  :guilabel:`Other` are translated as Windows group *Everyone* access rights.

 User support application policy